wbreeze/album/README.md

 - the second is the source directory of images, relative to first
 - the third is the destination directory name, relative to the first

-For example, './gallery.sh www photos album'
+For example, `./gallery.sh www photos album`

 Next, run an XSL transform of the XML files in the result, album directory.
 Use